I have had quite a lot of new followers in the last few weeks and the question I get asked the most is, what is your interior style?

 Keep things exposed

-Brick walls, steel beams and concrete walls are all a good place to start when it comes to Industrial boho design.
+Brick walls, steel beams and concrete walls are all good places to start when it comes to Industrial boho style.

-Indeed, everyone does mention the steel beams when they first walk into the kitchen.
+Indeed, everyone mentions the steel beams when they first walk into the kitchen and was a defining feature when creating our industrial boho kitchen.

 I am currently working on using brick slips on our walls in the kitchen and I can’t wait to show you the results!